rundexter/documentation/source/includes/_tutorial.md

 };
 ```

 First things first - let's deal with our inputs.
 For now we're just going to focus on a single input: the feed URL.
-To keep things simple, we'll just deal with the first one we're given.
-We'll take a look how to deal with loops later on.
+To keep things simple, our module is just going to deal with a *single* RSS feed - dealing with loops will be a topic for another day. (hint: it means calling toArray() instead of first().
+Spoiler alert!)

 So what are the possibilities for our input?
 Ideally we just have one input - that's the only real use case we're set up for.
-However, we could have multiple inputs - but we're not going to worry about that for now.
-We'll just use the `first()` function of our collection to shift off the first URL on the list.
+However, we could have multiple inputs, but since we're using the first() function, we're throwing everything but the first input away.

 Now the only concern we have is weather or not we have *any* URLs to process.
 What should we do if we have none?
 Is it worth stopping the *whole* App just because we don't have anything to do?
 Probably not.
 In this case it makes the most sense to log the fact that we didn't get any data (just in case it makes things confusing elsewhere in the App) and move on as if the feed had no articles at all.